GlueOps/github-actions-build-push-containers/README.md

 ✅ Seamless integration: simplifies container image management.

 ✅ Default Image Tagging: Out-of-the-box tagging with the below elements.
+The default tags can be overridden by passing in a comma-separated string of desired tags, e.g. "my-tag" or "my-tag-1,my-tag-2".
+Tags are generated with the [create-glueops-image-tags](https://github.com/marketplace/actions/create-glueops-image-tags) action.

 * `Target Reference:` Either Branch Name or Tag, depending upon the trigger context.
 * `Short SHA`